-- Those that the Bank intends to sell immediately or in the short term, which is classified as held for trading, or those that the Bank upon initial recognition designates as at fair value through profit and loss.

-$\Box$ Those that the Bank upon initial recognition designates and available for sale; or

-Those for which the holder may not recover substantially all of its initial investment, other than credit deterioration.
+- □ Those that the Bank intends to sell immediately or in the short term, which is classified as held for trading, or those that the Bank upon initial recognition designates as at fair value through profit or loss. - ☐ Those that the Bank upon initial recognition designates as available for sale; or - ☐ Those for which the holder may not recover substantially all of its initial investment, other than credit deterioration.